AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/dex/Pair/storage.md

 uint public kLast; // reserve0 * reserve1, as of immediately after the most recent liquidity event
 ```

-ink! uses most of substrate primitives types.
-This is the table of conversion betwwen solidity and ink! types:
+ink! uses most substrate primitives types.
+This is the table of conversion between solidity and ink! types:

 | Solidity                                | ink!                                                                                      |
 |-----------------------------------------|-------------------------------------------------------------------------------------------|